hove-io/navitia/install.rst

 The following packages have been tested with **Debian 11**.
 Later version of Debian or Ubuntu are not supported so far.

-Note: If you are not using Debian 11, one can build within a docker container.
+⚠️ If you are not using Debian 11, one can build within a docker container. ⚠️

 Dependencies